ubicucsd/bootcamp_19_20/8_Alignment1.md

 Now that you have an idea of what alignment is about, get more hands on and discover more practical applications with our challenges:

 [Challenge 1: Codon Alignment](https://github.com/ubicucsd/bootcamp_19_20/edit/master/8_Alignment.md)
 This challenge describes a method of alignment that can be used to track the differences between sequences on the codon level.
+The goal is achieved with mutliple sequence and some basic sequence manipulation tricks.